-- Sideline/traditional school uniforms must be worn. - No tear-away uniforms and/or removal of clothing are permitted.
+- Sideline/traditional school uniforms must be worn.
+Thematic costuming is not allowed. - No tear-away uniforms and/or removal of clothing are permitted.

-D. COMPETITION AREA:
+D. COMPETITION AREA - Unique to Game Day

-- Participants may stand or enter outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat. - Competitions comply with the USA Cheer surface ruling that school-based programs may not compete on a spring floor.
-The approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep - 9 strips. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed.
+- Participants may stand or enter outside the competition area for their performance. - All permitted skills (stunts, pyramids, tumbling etc.) must be performed on the competition mat.

-• Poms, signs, flags, megaphones and/or banners may be placed outside the competition area by a team member.
+- Competitions comply with the USA Cheer surface ruling that school-based programs may not compete on a spring floor.
+The approximate floor size will be a traditional mat of 54' (feet) wide by 42' (feet) deep - 9 strips. - Tossing, throwing or other projecting of any type of object outside the competition floor and/or into the crowd is not allowed. - Poms, signs, flags, megaphones and/or banners may be placed outside the competition area by a team member.